ykwei7/Track-O/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Track-O home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Track-O home folder (`tracko.json`).

+**Q**: I opened my application and all my data is gone!
+What do I do?<br>
+**A**: The data is most likely corrupted.
+If you are familiar with how to edit `json` files, you may open your `tracko.json` file to make the necessary edits.
+Otherwise, you would have to delete the existing `tracko.json` file and start afresh.

 **Q**: Why does my application look slightly different?<br>
 **A**: The screenshots in this User Guide are from an application running on macOS.
 If you are using Windows, your application would look something like this instead: